md-ali-0/7xn/README.md

 3. Add each variable with its value
 4. Redeploy your application

+## Serverless Deployment Considerations

+When deploying to Vercel's serverless environment:

+1. **File System Access**: The application cannot write to the file system.
+All logging functionality that writes to files is automatically disabled in serverless environments.

+2. **Persistent Storage**: All data must be stored in MongoDB or other external services.
+The application uses MongoDB for all persistent storage needs.

+3. **Environment Detection**: The application automatically detects when it's running in a serverless environment and adjusts its behavior accordingly.

+4. **Performance**: Serverless functions have execution time limits.
+The application is designed to be efficient within these constraints.

 ## API Documentation

 See [docs/api.md](docs/api.md) for detailed API documentation.